 I have always had a support network of close girlfriends.
 It was my closest girlfriends who I turned to, over many a morning coffee, when I first had the idea for a recycled plastic 4 cup holder.
 A sense check I guess you would say.
 I wanted to make sure that I wasn’t raving mad and that my idea, my leap of faith, wasn’t going to be a massive failure.
-We would always meet at a coffee shop near me.
+We would always meet at a cafe nearby.

 "Do you think this is a good idea I asked them?
 Would it be something that you would buy?"

 When they told me they thought it was a great idea, that was when the hard work began.
 I really didn’t know where to begin my journey.
 On one hand I was eager to dive in and get started, but on the other I was so nervous and overwhelmed at the enormity of starting my own business.
 I knew I had so much to learn but I didn’t really know where to start.

 I spent a lot of time at a cafe nearby on the computer and really should have taken up some shares in google, that’s how much I was searching in those first few months.
 Could I source a great cup holder that was already out there in the world?
 Should I design my own drink tray from recycled plastic?
 If so how do I go about this?
 Was there great people right here in Australia and even in my home town of Melbourne who could help me?
 Could I ensure my business is Australian made and owned?
 What should I call my business?
 How do I develop a logo and go about designing a website?
 My head was spinning all day, everyday!